-- Once the purchase price has been agreed, the broker will facilitate a domain transaction, perhaps using Escrow.com or another service to act as the mediator for the exchange of funds and the domain.
+- Once the purchase price has been agreed, the broker will facilitate a domain transaction, perhaps using Escrow.com or another service to act as the mediator for exchanging funds and the domain.

-- The buyer broker will help to get the domain securely into your domain account at a registrar of your choosing, ready for you to start using the domain.
+- The buyer broker will help get the domain securely into your domain account at a registrar of your choosing, ready to start using the domain.

 - Imagine this scenario.
 You’ve just secured a $10 million Series A funding round, and you’re looking to upgrade your domain name.
 If you contact the owner of the domain name yourself, they’re likely to do some research and find out that you have just raised $10 million.
 Many domain owners might be tempted to add an extra zero to their asking price.

 A domain buyer broker can keep your identity hidden throughout the negotiations and acquisition process, ensuring that a fair price is paid for the domain.
-The buyer broker will likely approach the owner using their real identity and reputation as a means of opening discussions.
+The buyer broker will likely approach the owner using their real identity and reputation to open discussions.
 Many domain owners will not respond to an anonymous @gmail.com, @protonmail.com, or @hotmail.com email.

 Does Using a Buyer Broker Guarantee That My Domain Will Be Acquired?

-No. No domain buyer broker can guarantee that a certain domain can be acquired.
+No. No domain buyer broker can guarantee that a particular domain can be acquired.
 There are several variables involved that make the whole process unpredictable: